diana-alamari/DH110-21/a02/readme.md

 # Creative Industry Resources for Visitors and Residents of Hawaii
 ## Assignment 2: Usability Testing
-Hawaii Creative Industries: Overview
+***Website Overview***

-Hawaii's Creative Industries website contains brief overviews to creative divisions such as music and film, as well as their respective activities and resources.
+[Hawaii's Creative Industries website](https://cid.hawaii.gov/) contains brief overviews to creative divisions such as music and film, as well as their respective activities and resources.
 There is also a separate page that lists resource links per division.
 However I have noticed some areas upon which the website could use some improvement for smoother user interaction.
 To analyze a user's experience with the site, I will conduct usability testing through a pilot study, which will involve recruiting a participant for user feedback.

  ***Purpose of Usability Testing***